Modeling LRU caches with Shot Noise request processes: Introduction

+Shot noise processes constitute a versatile and mathematical tractable class of stochastic models which has found several applications in electrical engineering and queueing theory (\cite{bondesson,bordenavetorrisi,duffytorrisi,ganeshmaccitorrisi1,ganeshtorrisi, ganeshmaccitorrisi2,lowen,mollertorrisi,stabiletorrisi,torrisi}).
 In this paper we extend the mathematical analysis of Che's approximation to LRU caches operating under the Shot Noise Model (SNM)~\cite{nostro-tec-rep, nostroCCR}.
 This model provides a simple, flexible and accurate description of the temporal locality found e.g. in Video on Demand (VoD) traffic, capturing today traffic characteristics in a more natural and precise way than traditional traffic models.
 Inspired by the seminal paper \cite{Roberts12}, we investigate the validity of Che's approximation by means of an asymptotic analysis of the cache eviction time.
-Specifically, we provide a large deviation principle, a law of large numbers and a central limit theorem for the cache eviction time, as the cache size grows large.
+Specifically, we provide a law of large numbers, large deviations and a central limit theorem for the cache eviction time, as the cache size grows large.
 Furthermore, to the best of our knowledge, we give for the first time a non-asymptotic analytical upper bound for the error estimate of the ``hit" probability entailed by Che's approximation.
 We provide also upper and lower bounds for the ''hit" probability, under Che's approximation, for a tandem network of caches.
 Finally, we present some numerical illustrations.
 Our results show that Che's approximation is a provable, highly accurate and scalable tool to assess the performance of LRU caching systems under the SNM.